Unico IDCloud - DevCenter

 unicoCameraBuilder.setModelsPath("https://meusite.com.br/models");

-Starting from version 3.18.0, for the SDK to automatically fetch the additional resources, simply do not implement the setResourceDirectory method and ensure that the CSP configurations for using the SDK are applied correctly.
+Starting from version 3.18.0, for the SDK to automatically fetch the additional resources, simply do not implement the setResourceDirectory method and ensure that the are applied correctly.

 Environment Configuration